On-Campus Housing Accommodations

 How to Apply for Housing Accommodations

-3. The Student Access Center will set up a time for the student to come in for an interview to gather additional information.
+- The Student Access Center will set up a time for you to come in for an interview.

-5. The Director/Coordinator of the Student Access Center provides written notification of a decision to the student and Residential Life.
+- The director/coordinator of the center provides written notification of a decision you and Office of Housing and Residential/Commuter Life.

-When a request for a housing accommodation is denied, the student may appeal this decision, following the Student Appeal Policy and Procedure.
+When a request for a housing accommodation is denied, you may appeal this decision, following the Student Appeal Policy and Procedure (PDF).